E1Bos/VALocker/readme.md

 # VaLocker - Valorant Agent Locker

-VaLocker is a Python script that allows you to automatically lock in your desired Valorant agent quickly and reliably.
+VaLocker is a Python program that allows you to automatically lock in your desired Valorant agent quickly and reliably.
 It helps you secure your favorite agent during the agent selection phase, saving you time and ensuring you don't miss out on playing your preferred character.

 ## Features

 - Installs all necessary dependencies automatically.
 - Provides a user-friendly GUI for easy interaction.
 - Allows the window to be minimized into an icon.
+- Load-to-lock time of 100ms on average.
 - Supports map-specific agent locking.
-- Includes safe mode options for a more cautious approach.
+- Safe mode adds random delays to the locking process for a more cautious approach.
+    - Low 300-500ms
+    - Medium 500-800ms
+    - High 800-1000ms
-- Allows you to hover over the agent without immediately locking it.
+- Hover mode allows you to select an agent without locking them.
-- Enables random agent selection from a pool, adding variety and reducing repetition.
+- Random agent mode allows random agent selection from a pool, adding variety and reducing repetition.
+- ExclusiSelect disables random agents after they're picked, ensuring a new agent every time.
 - Tracks and displays average time to lock in agents.
-- Monitors game end screen for seamless agent relocking.
+- Auto-detects game end screen for set-and-forget relocking.
 - Allows for multiple save files for different accounts and configurations.

 ## Installation